Vaishnaviarruru/Crypto-aggregator/README.md

-# 🚀 Crypto Aggregator — Real-time Data Aggregation Service
+#Crypto Aggregator — Real-time Data Aggregation Service

 A real-time cryptocurrency data aggregation service built with **Node.js**, **TypeScript**, and **WebSockets**.
 It continuously fetches live token prices and metrics from **DexScreener** and **GeckoTerminal**, merges the data,